top of page

 The Problem With the Old Name — PCOS

 The word "polycystic" — meaning many cysts — was always misleading.
 Many women diagnosed with PCOS have no cysts at all.
-Many women with cysts have no hormonal symptoms.
-The name pointed doctors and patients toward the wrong thing, and away from what actually matters.
+Conversely, many women with cysts have no hormonal symptoms.
+The name pointed doctors and patients toward the wrong thing and away from what actually matters.

-What PMOS actually is, at its core, is a **hormonal, metabolic, and endocrine condition** — one that affects insulin sensitivity, androgen levels, oestrogen balance, gut health, adrenal function, and metabolic rate, often simultaneously.
+What PMOS truly represents is a hormonal, metabolic, and endocrine condition.
+This condition affects insulin sensitivity, androgen levels, estrogen balance, gut health, adrenal function, and metabolic rate, often simultaneously.

 What This Means for Your Treatment — PMOS